sdiehl/wiwinwlh/tutorial.md

 Warp
 ----

-Warp is a particularly efficient web server, it's the backed request engine behind several of popular Haskell web frameworks.
+Warp is a efficient web server, it's the backed request engine behind several of popular Haskell web frameworks.
 The internals have been finely tuned to utilize Haskell's concurrent runtime and is capable of handling a great deal of concurrent requests.

 ~~~~ {.haskell include="src/27-web/warp.hs"}
 ~~~~